AkimfromParis/akimfromparis/README.md

    (arXiv:2407.03963 - Submitted on 4 Jul 2024)

-Open-source contributor to **LLM-jpv in the "evaluation" working group led by Prof. Yusuke Miyao (東京大学).
+Open-source contributor to ***LLM-jp*** in the "evaluation" working group led by Prof. Yusuke Miyao (University of Tokyo - 東京大学).

-Please feel free to connect with me on GitHub, LinkedIn, or HuggingFace! 😃
+Please feel free to connect with me on GitHub, [LinkedIn](https://www.linkedin.com/in/akim-mousterou/), or [HuggingFace](https://huggingface.co/AkimfromParis) ! 😃

 ---